Decriminalizing people who use drugs in B.C.

 B.C. prepared for implementation by:

-- Creating a robust plan for training police, including a phase one webinar for all officers in the province, and a second phase of training focusing on a health-focused approach to substance use will launch this spring
+- Creating a robust plan for training police, including a phase one webinar for all officers in the province, and a second phase of training focusing on a health-focused approach to substance use will launch this fall

 - Educating the public about these important changes